 - Changes in ability to urinate or defecate

 - Depression, no interest in play

 - Mobility is difficult and avoided

 - Has more bad days than good

 If one or more of these strikes a chord with you about your pet’s current condition, we can discuss some options for comfort care so you can meet your pet’s basic needs and maintain their happiness.
 However, if the comfort care is ineffective or too time-consuming with little effect, it may be time to consider cat euthanasia.

 When you bring them into our clinic for a euthanasia procedure, we will set you up in a private room where you can say your final goodbyes.
 You will be able to stay with your cat throughout the whole process.
 We administer a sedative before every euthanasia to keep them calm and relaxed.
 Then, when you are ready, we administer the euthanasia.
 You can hold your cat in your lap or step outside if you would prefer not to be present.
 The euthanasia acts slowly and gently, and your cat feels no pain.

-If you are considering pet euthanasia, you don’t have to make the decision alone.
-Contact us at The Cat Doctor and we can walk you through your pet’s options and what the best choice is for them.
+If you are considering cat euthanasia, you don’t have to make the decision alone.
+Call The Cat Doctor at (713) 522-8362 and we can walk you through your pet’s options and what the best choice is for them.
 If you are interested in a home euthanasia, we can refer you to another trusted service, just ask.